AkramShafeek/tic-tac-toe-minimax/README.md

 # tic-tac-toe

-A simple tic-tac-toe game which uses minimax theorem to play optimally against a user with a simple implemented using Vue JS
+A simple tic-tac-toe game which uses minimax theorem to play optimally against a user with a simple UI implemented using Vue JS

 You can choose to play as either 'X' or 'O'
 Is it possible to win a game against the computer? try and find out... :)